 How Do Co-trustees Operate?

-If the co-trustees are stalemated on a decision, one or more of the co-trustees can file a court petition for instructions.
+Should co-trustees be stalemated on a decision, one or more of the co-trustees can take one another to court or can file a court petition for instructions.

 If a co-trustee does not appropriately handle his or her fiduciary responsibility, they can be liable for a breach of duty.
 And, if a co-trustee takes an action that the other co-trustee believes is a breach of duty, the non-breaching co-trustee (or the beneficiary) can consider filing a court petition with the probate court for removal of a trustee, or sue (perhaps for financial losses) for mismanagement of a trust.
 Hostility between co-trustees can also be a ground for removal of a trustee.